nodenv/node-build/README.md

 If a mirror site doesn't conform to the above URL format, you can specify the complete URL by setting `NODE_BUILD_MIRROR_PACKAGE_URL`.
 It behaves the same as `NODE_BUILD_MIRROR_URL` except being a complete URL.

+For more control over the construction of the mirror url, you can specify a command by setting `NODE_BUILD_MIRROR_CMD`. node-build will invoke `NODE_BUILD_MIRROR_CMD` with two arguments: `package_url` and `checksum`.
+The provided command should print the desired mirror's complete package URL to `STDOUT`.

 #### Keeping the build directory after installation